IGen: Scalable Data Generation for Robot Learning from Open-World Images: Experiment

 \subsection{Evaluation of Behavior Generation}

-This section focuses on evaluating the behavioral accuracy and instruction alignment of the videos of robotic behaviors generated with IGen.
-We evaluate IGen across diverse visual sources and task instructions to assess the quality of robotic behaviors generated from a single image.
+This section focuses on evaluating the behavioral accuracy and instruction alignment of IGen’s generated robotic behaviors.
+We evaluate IGen across diverse visual sources and task instructions to assess the quality of robotic behaviors generated from a single input image.
 For comparison, we include Cosmos-Predict2~\cite{agarwal2025cosmos, jang2025dreamgen} and TesserAct~\cite{zhen2025tesseract} as baselines, both of which are capable of generating robot behaviors from a single image input.
-Cosmos-Predict2 employs the Cosmos-Predict2-2B-Video2World model, while TesserAct uses the video generation model fine-tuned from CogVideoX-5B-I2V~\cite{yang2024cogvideox}.
+Cosmos-Predict2 employs the Cosmos-Predict2-2B-Video2World model, while TesserAct uses the model fine-tuned from CogVideoX-5B-I2V~\cite{yang2024cogvideox}.
+For open-world images with unknown intrinsics, we adopt a canonical camera and use the open-world intrinsics provided by Metric3Dv2~\cite{hu2024metric3d}.

 \textbf{Qualitative Experiments.} As shown in Fig.~\ref{fig:fig_3}, we evaluate on unlabeled, open-world images without any task annotations or demonstrations.
 Each image is associated with a scene-specific instruction, which serves as a high-level command for IGen and as the language prompt for Cosmos-Predict2 and TesserAct.
 The results demonstrate that IGen can generate complete and coherent robotic behaviors that accurately follow the given task instructions, producing physically consistent motions and visual observations that align with real-world physics.
 In contrast, the baseline methods exhibit temporal discontinuities, geometric distortions, and inaccurate motion execution, failing to produce instruction-aligned behaviors.